Wine (song)

 "Wine" (Korean: 오늘 취하면; lit.
-"If I Get Drunk Today") (stylized in all uppercase) is a song by South Korean singer-songwriter Suran featuring rapper Changmo.
+"If I Get Drunk Today") is a song by South Korean singer-songwriter Suran featuring rapper Changmo.
 Released as a digital single on April 27, 2017, by Million Market through Loen Entertainment, the song served as the first single from Suran's debut extended play (EP) Walkin', which was released in June.
 Produced by Suga of BTS, the song is a hip hop and R&B track with elements of electropop and future bass, and was written by Suran, Slow Rabbit, Changmo, and June.
 The song marked Suga's first independent production credit outside of personal projects and his work with BTS—additional production was provided by Slow Rabbit.
 Lyrically, the song is from the perspective of a person reminiscing about memories of a past relationship while drinking a glass of wine.

 Commercially, the single peaked at number two on the South Korean Gaon Digital Chart and number 11 on the Billboard Kpop Hot 100.
 It has sold over 2.5 million copies domestically.